cs573-21s/01-ghd3/README.md

 [My gh-page](http://Junying-Li.github.io/01-ghd3/index.html)

 ## Description
 This is Junying Li's solution for assignment 1.
 It contains 6 kinds of graphics primitives (circles, rectangles, lines, polygons, ellipses, polylines) in different colors and some of them are stroking.
-Each of these primitives is drawn on the left top.
 By using these graphics primitives, I designed a Christmas tree.
 Users can light up the bulbs on this tree by mouseover them.

 ## Section for Technical and Design Achievements
 ### Technical achievements